 What Are the Differences Between Papulopustular Rosacea and Acne?

-Both papulopustular rosacea and acne are very similar-looking skin conditions.
-In fact, papulopustular rosacea is sometimes confusingly referred to as ‘acne rosacea’.
+Both papulopustular rosacea and acne are similar-looking skin conditions.
+In fact, papulopustular rosacea is sometimes confusingly referred to as ‘acne rosacea.’
 However, these two conditions aren’t related.
-The use of the term acne rosacea can lead people to believe they’re simply suffering from acne along with their rosacea.
+The use of the term acne rosacea can lead people to believe they have acne in addition to rosacea.
 However, acne and rosacea are two distinct conditions that need to be identified as such.

 One of the key differences between papulopustular rosacea and acne are the treatment methods.
 Using acne treatment on papulopustular rosacea can actually make the condition worse.
-That’s why receiving a proper diagnosis should be your first priority when you discover these pesky bumps on your skin.
+That’s why receiving a proper diagnosis should be your first priority when you discover any new bumps on your skin.

 Likewise, rosacea is often associated with dry skin, while acne is more likely to be associated with oily skin.
-However, like with redness, overly harsh acne treatments can dry out the skin.
+Overly harsh acne treatments can dry out the skin.
 Before determining whether your skin is naturally oily or dry, consider the products in your skin care routine.

 At the end of the day, to make the proper diagnosis between papulopustular rosacea and acne, you’ll need to visit the dermatologist.
 Both skin conditions can cause red, bumpy skin.
 The untrained eye won’t likely be able to distinguish between the two.